codeurjc/codeurjc-forge/README.md

 cd codeurjc-forge
 ```

+Check out the default config in `config.rc` so you can adjust on your needs.

-and run
+And run

 `./start.sh`

+At the end, you'll find the URLs to access the services.

 ## Commands

-# Start the Forge from scratch
+### Start the Forge from scratch

 `./start.sh`

-# Stop the Forge
+### Stop the Forge

 `./stop.sh`

-# Start again the containers after stopped
+### Start again the containers after stopped

 `./resume.sh`

-# Remove the Forge
+### Remove the Forge

 **CAUTION: Will destroy all data**